 geom_bar to do this without having to explicitly create an ordered factor.

 The key with ordering is to set the levels of the factor in the order you want.
 An ordered factor is not required; the extra information in an ordered factor isn't necessary and if these data are being used in any statistical model, the wrong parametrisation might result — polynomial contrasts aren't right for nominal data such as this.

 ## set the levels in order we want theTable <- within(theTable, Position <- factor(Position, levels=names(sort(table(Position), decreasing=TRUE)))) ## plot ggplot(theTable,aes(x=Position))+geom_bar(binwidth=1)

 In the most general sense, we simply need to set the factor levels to be in the desired order.
-There are multiple ways of doing this depending on the situation.
+If left unspecified, the levels of a factor will be sorted alphabetically.
+However, there are multiple ways to change the order to a specific sequence depending on the situation.
 For instance, we could do:

 levels(theTable$Position) <- c(...)